Acute Exacerbations of Chronic Bronchitis - Medical Condition

 When a person has severe chronic lung disease from smoking, it may take something as minor as a chest cold to make their breathing so severe that they must be hospitalized.

-AECB is associated with increased frequency and severity of coughing, and it is often accompanied by worsened chest congestion and discomfort.
+AECOPD is associated with increased frequency and severity of coughing, accompanied by worsened chest congestion and discomfort.
 Increasing shortness of breath is also typical, and wheezing may be present as well.

 People suffering from an acute exacerbation caused by infection may feel weak and have fever and chills.
 Doctors may recommend a chest X-ray to ensure that pneumonia is not the cause for these symptoms.
 Blood in the sputum may also indicate other medical conditions and should be reported to your physician promptly.

-An acute exacerbation of chronic bronchitis (AECB) is said to have occurred if there has been an increase in frequency and severity of cough, along with larger amounts of sputum, or increasing shortness of breath.
+An acute exacerbation of chronic obstructive pulmonary disease (AECOPD) is said to have occurred if there has been an increase in frequency and severity of cough, along with larger amounts of sputum, or increasing shortness of breath beyond usual daily symptoms.

-Your physician may investigate your AECB with a chest X-ray or a sputum culture.
+Your physician may investigate your AECOPD with a chest X-ray, a blood oxygen level test, or other blood tests.
 Treatment is often started before the test results confirm the condition.

-Prevention of AECB for a person with chronic bronchitis includes:
+Prevention of acute exacerbations for a person with COPD includes: